jared-richardson/doseCLIP/README.md

 samtools sort input_alignment_file.bam > output_alignment_file.sorted.bam
 ```
 For more information on samtools, please see the samtools manual- http://www.htslib.org/doc/samtools.html.
-After using samtools, bedtools will need to be used to convert the read2 BAM files to BED files.
+After using samtools, bedtools will need to be used to convert the BAM files to BED files.
 The bedtools manual can be found here-
 https://bedtools.readthedocs.io/en/latest/.
 The command I use is below.
 ```
 bedtools bamtobed -i output_alignment_file.sorted.bam > output_alignment_file.sorted.bed
 ```
 ## Step 4: Using Piranha to determine read pileup locations and make custom annotation.
 With the bed files, use Piranha to determine the bounderies of aligned reads.
-This only needs to be performed on the regular CLIP samples with the read 2 BED files.
+This only needs to be performed on the regular CLIP samples with the BED files.
 These regions will be used to build a custom GTF file that can be used to count read pileups in these regions.
 The Piranha manual can be found
 here- http://smithlabresearch.org/software/piranha/.
 The command I use for the program is below.
 The `-z` parameter is for the bin size and should
 be equal to the raw length of each input read.
 ```
-Piranha -z 75 -u 0 -a 0.98 -s -o output_piranha_alignment_file.sorted_r2.bed output_alignment_file.sorted_r2.bed
+Piranha -z 75 -u 0 -a 0.98 -s -o output_piranha_alignment_file.sorted.bed output_alignment_file.sorted.bed
 ```
 Following using Piranha, a custom Python script is used to join all the regions of read pileups into a single annotation.
 Use the **join_binding_regions.py** script to do
 this.
 The script also has a Pytest testing script (**test_join_binding_regions.py**) and associated testing files.
 This can be used on your system by typing the `pytest`